 - Antiseptic Solution – Used for cleaning scrapes and minor wounds.

 - Ophthalmic Ointment (non-steroid) – Used for eyes to clear up infections.

 - Antihistamine (Benadryl) - Use for allergic reactions and bee/wasp stings.

-- Chlorhexadine Solutions – Used for cleansing wounds.
+- Chlorhexadine Solutions – Used for cleansing wounds and skin folds.

 - Epsom Salts – Use as in a warm water soak for inter digital cysts (blisters between the toes)

-- Listerine (brand or generic) for chine acne and inter digital cysts.
+- Listerine (brand or generic) for chin acne and inter-digital cysts.

 NOTE: Specific dosages have not been given here for several reasons.
 First, we are not veterinarians and do not have the right to prescribe medications or doses.
 Second, Bulldogs come in many different sizes and there is no way to assure correct dosage.

 A great place to start is “Can I Give My Dog…?” and check.
 Never go off of random websites and what people say; it’s best to always check with your vet before dosing anything that is not prescribed or advised by your vet.